Last updated 4th February, 2026

 As with speeds, we’re reliant on tests of EE’s network to establish CMLink’s likely latency.

-EE then has a median 5G latency of 29ms (milliseconds) according to a 2021 report from Ookla.
-Prior to that, it was found to have a latency of 45ms in central London according to a late 2020 RootMetrics report.
+EE then has a median 5G latency of 30ms (milliseconds) according to a 2023 report from Speedtest.

-Neither of those results are super recent, but the difference also shows that latency might vary a lot depending on where you are.
-Ultimately though 5G latency should get a lot lower, potentially dropping to around 1ms eventually.
+Ultimately though 5G latency should get a lot lower, potentially dropping to around 1ms – at least when unloaded – eventually.

 Frequency |